 Learning from our mistakes is a major part of life.
-When a child handles their anger in a way that seems excessive, it is not a bad thing, but is something that needs to be used as a teaching moment, so they can begin to understand the boundaries around emotional expression.
+When a child handles their anger in a way that seems excessive, it is not a bad thing but is something that needs to be used as a teaching moment, so they can begin to understand the boundaries around their emotional expression.

 Parents help model and teach children about anger, both in the way they respond to their child’s anger and in the way they express their own anger.

 It’s important for parents to have a good grasp on how they are handling both of these situations to better understand how to help their child if anger becomes problematic and impacts the everyday life of their child.

 But, how does a parent know what is normal and what is problematic and in need of professional help?

 Here is a list of some behaviors that would be considered developmentally appropriate for children: